 A man was going down the road from Jerusalem to Jericho.
 Some robbers surrounded him, tore off his clothes, and beat him.
 Then they left him lying there on the ground almost dead.

 It happened that a priest was going down that road.
 When he saw the man, he did not stop to help him.
 He walked away.
 Next, a holy man came near.
 He saw the hurt man, but he went around him.
 He would not stop to help him either.
-He just walked away.
+The holy man just walked away.

 Then a Samaritan man traveled down that road.
 (Samaritans were hated and considered criminals).
 He came to the place where the hurt man was lying.
 He saw the man and felt very sorry for him.
 The Samaritan went to the hurt man and poured olive oil and wine on his wounds (to help him).
 Then he covered the man’s wounds with cloth.
 He put the man on his donkey, and he took him to a hotel.
 There he cared for him.
 The next day, the man took out two silver coins and gave them to the hotel manager.
 He said, “Take care of this man.
 If you spend more money on him, I will pay it back to you when I come by again.”